mamift/redbean4laravel4/README.md

 #### Laravel 4 and PHP 5.3.3 compatibility

-Note that only Laravel 4.1 is compatible with PHP 5.3.3 (Laravel 4.2 uses language constructs that are not available in PHP 5.3.3).
+Note that only Laravel 4.1 is the most recent version that is partially compatible with PHP 5.3.3 (Laravel 4.2 uses language constructs that are not available in PHP 5.3.3).
 Even then, you must switch out the default HashingProvider and use one that is PHP 5.3.3 compatible; here is one that can be used and has been tested with this package: https://github.com/robclancy/laravel4-hashing

 ### How to install